CDDO FAQ'S and Information

 Facilitates a council of community members for local input.

-Oversees fiscal management according to contract with Kansas Dept. of Social and Rehabilitation Services.
+Oversees fiscal management according to contract with the Kansas Dept. on Aging and Disability Services.

 Provides Gatekeeping services.